-- Movement in Reserves Statement This statement shows the movement in year on the different reserves held by the Joint Committee, analysed into 'usable reserves' and 'unusable reserves'. - The Balance Sheet Sets out the financial position of the Joint Committee on 31 March 2024. - The Cash Flow Statement This statement summarises the flow of cash to and from the Joint Committee during 2023/24.
+- Movement in Reserves Statement This statement shows the movement in year on the different reserves held by the Joint Committee, analysed into 'usable reserves' and 'unusable reserves'. - The Balance Sheet Sets out the financial position of the Joint Committee on 31 March 2025. - The Cash Flow Statement This statement summarises the flow of cash to and from the Joint Committee during 2024/25.

-These accounts have been prepared on a going concern basis and are supported by this Narrative Report, the Accounting Policies and various notes to the accounts.
+These accounts have been prepared on the basis that GwE is coming to an end on 31 May 2025 and are supported by this Narrative Report, the Accounting Policies and various notes to the accounts.